Sberm/Transgender.rs/README.md

 ![](img/trans.png)

-A TUI file explorer, written by a ranger hater.
+A TUI file explorer with zero dependancy except for libc, written by a ranger hater.

 ## quick start